222ryan/Discord-Levels-Bot/README.md

 - Firstly, clone the Modern Levels Repository from this page.
 Once completed, run 'install.bat'.
 This will install all required dependincies for the bot to work.
 - Next, You will be required to create a MongoDB database.
 If you need help with this, feel free to join the support server, listed above.
-- You will then need to insert your Bots Token inside config.yml.
+- You will then need to insert your Bots Token inside the .env file.
 After that, you can customise the bot then you're all set!
 - All you need to do now is run 'start.bat'.
 If you're using heroku, for example, use the provided 'requirements.txt' + 'procfile' and then enable the worker on heroku.
 - ---------------